-Lucy Zhang writes, codes, and watches anime.
+Lucy Zhang’s chapbook, Hollowed, is forthcoming from Thirty West Publishing.
+She writes, codes, and watches anime.
 Her work has appeared or is forthcoming in Contrary, DIAGRAM, Harpur Palate, Hobart, Jellyfish Review, New Delta Review, Passages North, West Branch, and elsewhere, and is included in Best Microfiction 2021 and The Best Small Fictions 2021.
 Find her at kowaretasekai.wordpress.com or on Twitter @Dango_Ramen.

 Gray Hunt, Web Editor & Graphic Designer